 - Who was your best friend in childhood?

 - What was your favorite vacation?

 - What kind of books do you most like to read?

 - Do you have a secret ambition?
 What is it?

-Asking questions and telling stories adds detail to primitive pencil sketch map that you’ve been handed.
+Asking questions and telling stories adds detail to the primitive pencil sketch map that you’ve been handed.
 As you add detail to your maps you gain clarity about the journey that you’re embarking on together.
-Early in a relationship it’s easy to lose sight of the longer journey because now feels so good.
+Early in a relationship, it’s easy to lose sight of the longer journey because now feels so good.
 Creating the discipline of getting to know each other should be a top priority.

 Learn more about how to make your relationship work with the Gottman Relationship Coach.
 Unsure which Gottman Relationship Coach product is for you?
 Take our quiz!